-Performance Graph -
+Performance Graph

-The following graph compares the return on our common stock with that of the S&P BDC Index and the Standard & Poor's 500 Stock Index, for the period from November 15, 2018, the date our common stock began trading, through December 29, 2023 (the last business day of 2023).
+The following graph compares the return on our common stock with that of the S&P BDC Index and the Standard & Poor's 500 Stock Index, for the period from November 15, 2018, the date our common stock began trading, through December 31, 2024.
 The graph assumes that, on November 15, 2018, a person invested \$100 in each of our common stock, the Standard & Poor's 500 Stock Index and the Standard & Poor's BDC Index.
-The graph measures total shareholder return, which takes into account both changes in stock price and dividends.
+The graph measures total stockholder return, which takes into account both changes in stock price and dividends.
 It assumes that dividends paid are reinvested in like securities.
 The graph also assumes the reinvestment of all cash distributions prior to any tax effect.
-The graph and other information furnished under this Part II Item 5 of this annual report on Form 10-K shall not be deemed to be "soliciting material" or to be "filed" with the SEC or subject to Regulation 14A or 14C under, or to the liabilities of Section 18 of, the Exchange Act.
+The graph and other information furnished under this Part II Item 5 of this Annual Report on Form 10-K shall not be deemed to be "soliciting material" or to be "filed" with the SEC or subject to Regulation 14A or 14C under, or to the liabilities of Section 18 of, the Exchange Act.
 The stock price performance included in the below graph is not necessarily indicative of future stock performance.